-Argentine Pass is a high mountain pass at an elevation of 4.025m (13,207ft) above the sea level, located in the Front Range of the Rocky Mountains of central Colorado in the United States.
-It's one of the highest mountain roads of Colorado.
+Argentine Pass is a high mountain pass at an elevation of 4.034m (13,234ft) above the sea level, located on the boundary between Clear Creek and Summit counties, in the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

 Pic&Video: Alan Atkins